-If link destination is a non-negative integer, it SHALL refer to a location object (§3.28) whose id property (§3.28.2) equals the value of link destination.
+In both plain text and formatted messages, if link destination is a non-negative integer, it SHALL refer to a location object (§3.28) whose id property (§3.28.2) equals the value of link destination.
 In this case, the Result SHALL contain exactly one location object with that id.